lord-dubious/understand.me/docs/technical_product_knowledge_base/part2_comprehensive_feature_breakdown.md

             *   For documents: Retrieves from Supabase Storage, extracts text (e.g., using a library or GenAI utility), sends to Google GenAI LLM.
             *   For images: Retrieves from Supabase Storage, sends to Google GenAI Vision model.
             *   For audio/video: Retrieves from Supabase Storage, uses Google GenAI STT (or ElevenLabs STT if preferred for specific audio quality/nuance) to transcribe, then sends transcript to LLM.
-            *   PicaOS might use Upstash Redis to cache results of file transcriptions or initial analyses if files are large or analysis is slow, to avoid re-processing if the submission process is interrupted and retried.
+            *   AI Orchestration Layer might use Upstash Redis to cache results of file transcriptions or initial analyses if files are large or analysis is slow, to avoid re-processing if the submission process is interrupted and retried.
         *   Stores structured analysis results (themes, sentiment, etc.) in Supabase (e.g., `sessions.ai_synthesis_summary` or related tables).
         *   Notifies Expo app when analysis is ready (or provides initial confirmation and later update via polling/realtime).
     *   **Supabase:**
         *   **Storage:** Stores uploaded multimedia files.
         *   **Database:** Stores `sessions` record, `session_files` records, and later the AI analysis results.
     *   **Google GenAI SDK:** Provides LLM for text analysis, Vision model for image analysis, STT for audio/video transcription.
-    *   **Nodely (Optional - Future):** If a host uploads a file that is deemed critical evidence and needs immutable, decentralized storage, PicaOS or a Supabase Edge Function could later trigger Nodely to pin this file (from Supabase Storage) to IPFS.
+    *   **Nodely (Optional - Future):** If a host uploads a file that is deemed critical evidence and needs immutable, decentralized storage, AI Orchestration Layer or a Supabase Edge Function could later trigger Nodely to pin this file (from Supabase Storage) to IPFS.
 The IPFS CID would then be stored in `session_files`.
     *   **Dappier:** Not directly involved in this feature, unless specific external datasets were needed via Dappier for RAG to understand the conflict context, which is less likely for initial description.
-    *   **Sentry:** Monitors errors in Expo app, PicaOS, and any Supabase Edge Functions.
+    *   **Sentry:** Monitors errors in Expo app, AI Orchestration Layer, and any Supabase Edge Functions.
 *   **Key Algorithms/Complex Logic:**
-    *   **PicaOS:** Logic to handle different file types, dispatch to appropriate Google GenAI models, aggregate results, and structure them for storage and display.
+    *   **AI Orchestration Layer:** Logic to handle different file types, dispatch to appropriate Google GenAI models, aggregate results, and structure them for storage and display.
 Error handling for failed file processing or analysis.
     *   **Google GenAI:** Multi-modal analysis capabilities.

 ---